KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/04-05-2025 - EurekaLabs practice - MLP vs manual counting/README.md

 Some time ago I checked what the plots look like for gradients for context 2-6 - https://github.com/EurekaLabsAI/mlp/issues/22
 <br /><br />
 And if we run the last block of code from the .ipynb file then for context = 6 we see something like this.
 This is the probable behavior of the network in context = 6.
 But this is in theory.
 But if it works like that then some behaviors should scale and work the same on a larger model.
+The first one is leigh\n !
+But we don't see here \n char but new line is execute.
+So this is next token for sequence leigh\n -> [a] .
+The letter 'a' has the most hits, 18.
+So "a, k, m, j, l" etc should appear most often.
 ```
 Total unique 6-grams: 142019